18th Airborne Command and Control Squadron: Special Airlift

 A Douglas C-124 Globemaster II, which was operated by the unit between 1953 and 1969.

 The 28th Logistic Support Squadron was activated at Hill Air Force Base, Utah and equipped with Douglas C-124 Globemaster IIs in July 1953.
 Its mission was to provide worldwide airlift of special weapons and related equipment, with a secondary mission to airlift other Department of Defense cargo as required when space was available.

 In 1955, Air Materiel Command organized the 3079th Aviation Depot Wing to exercise command jurisdiction over all its logistic support squadrons.
 Previously, the 7th, 19th and 28th Logistic Support Squadrons had been assigned to separate air materiel areas.
-The 3097th wing also commanded aviation depot groups responsible for the storage and maintenance of special weapons.
+The 3097th Wing also commanded aviation depot groups responsible for the storage and maintenance of special weapons.

 In 1962, the squadron was transferred to Military Air Transport Service (MATS)'s 1501st Air Transport Wing at Travis Air Force Base, California.
 It was redesignated the 28th Air Transport Squadron, but remained at Hill with the same mission (as indicated by the "Special" added to its designation).
-When MATS became Military Airlift Command in 1966, the squadron was renamed the 28th Military Airlift Squadron and its headquarters, now the 60th Military Airlift Wing, remained at Travis.
-In 1967, the 60th wing retired its C-124s and the squadron was reassigned to the 62d Military Airlift Wing, which now had the global special weapons airlift support mission.
-The squadron was inactivated in the spring of 1969.
+When MATS became Military Airlift Command in 1966, the squadron was renamed the 28th Military Airlift Squadron while its headquarters, now the 60th Military Airlift Wing, remained at Travis.
+In the mid-1960s, logistic activity at Hill Increased, particularly in munitions support of operations in Southeast Asia.
+To improve logistics support to the battlefield, direct airlift missions from Hill to bases in Southeast Asia began.
+On 3 March 1966, the first squadron Douglas C-124 Globemaster II left Hill for Southeast Asia, loaded with airmunitions.
+The squadron conducted three flights per week.
+Airlifting eased overtaxed storage facilities at Travis and reduced cargo transit time by seven days.

+In 1967, the 60th wing retired its C-124s and the squadron was reassigned to the 62d Military Airlift Wing, which now had the global special weapons airlift support mission, and operated all MAC C-124s in the western United States.
+The squadron flew its last mission, from Hill to Cam Ranh Air Base, Republic of Vietnam in March 1969 and was inactivated later that month.

 Electronic Warfare

 The 18th Airborne Command and Control Squadron was activated at Robins Air Force Base, Georgia, on 10 February 2023 and assigned to the 319th Reconnaissance Wing at Grand Forks Air Force Base, North Dakota.
 The squadron received its first Bombardier E-11A BACN on 24 April 2023 and will be fully operational by FY2027.
-It was inacivated in 2025 and transferred its mission. personnel and aircraft to the 472nd Electronic Combat Squadron, which was simultaneously activated.
+It was inactivated in 2025 and transferred its mission, personnel and aircraft to the 472nd Electronic Combat Squadron, which was simultaneously activated.